Sunday, June 29, 2025

 Bride Hard (2025)

-*Get "Bride Hard" wall decor on Amazon here*
+*Get "Bride Hard" on Amazon here*

 Rebel Wilson and Anna Camp try to rekindle some "Pitch Perfect" onscreen chemistry magic in this colossal missed opportunity.

 Sam (Rebel Wilson) and Betsy (Anna Camp) are childhood friends reuniting for Betsy's upcoming wedding to Ryan (Sam Huntington).
 Sam has set up an elaborate bachelorette party in Paris featuring the other bridesmaids: Ryan's sister Virginia (Anna Chlumsky), Betsy's college roommates Lydia (Da'Vine Joy Randolph) and Zoe (Gigi Zumbado), and Ryan and Virginia's mother Diane (producer Colleen Camp).
 Sam is actually in Paris on a secret mission as a government agent, leaving the drunken partiers early to take care of some business.
 Betsy gets upset, and Virginia swoops in to take over the maid of honor role.
-Ordered on vacation, Sam still shows up at the private island wedding months later on at Virginia and Ryan's family estate just in time for villain Kurt (Stephen Dorff) and his henchman to take the wedding party hostage.
+Ordered on vacation, Sam still shows up at the private island wedding months later at Virginia and Ryan's family estate just in time for villain Kurt (Stephen Dorff) and his henchman to take the wedding party hostage.
 Sam goes "Die Hard" on these uninvited guests, and tries to mend her relationship with Betsy and the other bridesmaids.

 Throw in two too many false endings, and "Bride Hard" is a mess.
 Wilson and Camp were so good in the "Pitch Perfect" series, the soundtrack sometimes scores, and Chlumsky is a revelation to watch as she tries to mold her non-character into something more than a name and occasional shifty behavior, but this is one of those films tailor-made for "background" as you're playing games or texting on your phone.
 I thought for sure this was rated (PG-13), a cut here or there might have opened the film up to a wider audience since it bombed hard at the theaters.